 -Small Business and Enterprise and Employment Act 2015.
-Following complaints of identity theft, since October 2015 only the month and year of birth appear on the public register, “Great news – we're listening to our customers and making changes”, Companies House Blog, 17 June 2015, https://com panieshouse.blog.gov.uk/2015/06/17/great-news-were-listening-to-ourcustomers-and-making-changes/.
-It appears from the same article that, from now on, the day of birth will be redacted from the copies of the documents transmitted to the register in paper format.
-Regarding past transmissions, Companies House is working on an effective solution
+Following complaints about identity theft, since October 2015 only the month and year of birth have been included in the public register, "Great news - we're listening to our customers and making changes", Companies House Blog, 17 June 2015, https://com panieshouse.blog.gov.uk/2015/06/17/great-news-were-listening-to-ourcustomers-and-making-changes/.
+From the same article, it appears that, from now on, the day of birth will be redacted from copies of documents transmitted to the register in paper format.
+In relation to earlier submissions, Companies House is working on an effective solution

 -“Restricting the disclosure of your information”, Companies House March 2016, p.
 3 and 5.
 9